 The Nom Wah Tea Parlor however, has pleasingly kept most of its nearly century year old patina.
 The windows are usually fogged up, ancient tin tiles decorate the ceiling, and old red vinyl booths line the wall.
 Behind the art deco counter top is the old cash register and seventy year old stove.

-For such an old New York institution, the legendary restaurant is owned by someone in his 30s.
-Wilson Tang took over Nom Wah from his uncle, whose first job on emigrating from China was as a 16 year old dishwasher at the restaurant.
+For such an old New York institution, it may be surprising to learn that the legendary restaurant is owned by a man in his thirties.
+Wilson Tang took over Nom Wah from his uncle, whose first job on emigrating from China was as a 16-year-old dishwasher at the restaurant.
 Wally Tang would eventually go on to own Nom Wah.

-But look closely, and you will see that Nom Wah has been lovingly, and gently renovated, whilst keeping its old charm.
+Nom Wah has been lovingly, and gently renovated, whilst keeping its old school charm.
 “I had an opportunity to preserve a piece of old New York”, explains Wilson.
 “Chinatown is changing so rapidly these days, so it’s a breath of fresh air for the old-timers to see that I didn’t change anything.
 I’m that guy who kept old Chinatown old.”

 By Luke J Spencer, our gentleman explorer in New York City.